xbrianh/gs-chunked-io/README.md

 # gs-chunked-io: Streams for Google Storage
 _gs-chunked-io_ provides transparently chunked io streams for google storage objects.
-Writable streams are managed as multipart objects that are composed when the stream is closed.
+Writable streams are managed as multipart objects, composed when the stream is closed.

+IO opperations are concurrent by default.
+The number of concurrent threads can be adjusted using the `threads` parameter, or disabled entirely with `threads=None`.
 ```
 import gs_chunked_io as gscio
 from google.cloud.storage import Client